Azizuddin Ahmad: Personal life

-Ahmad was married and had nine sons and nine daughters.
-His eldest child, Nuruddin al-Masud (d.
+Ahmad was married twice and had nine sons and nine daughters.
+His eldest son, Nuruddin al-Masud (d.
 1996), was a government secretary level officer.
-His second child, Naziruddin Ahmed (d.
+His second son, Naziruddin Ahmed (d.
 2021), was the managing director of House Building Finance Corporation and executive of various banks.
-His third child, Nasiruddin (d.
+His third son, Nasiruddin (d.
 1990), was a district commissioner.
+His sixth son, Zahiruddin Ahmad was a brigadier in the Bangladesh Army who passed away in 2019.

 Death

 Ahmad died on 10 July 1968 in East Pakistan.